Sourcemap Explorer

 Can I get this list without the sourcemap?

 Not completely.
-You can catch the top ~30 via runtime signatures, but the long tail of internal utilities and niche libraries is invisible without the map.
+You can catch the top ~30 via runtime signatures (window globals, recognisable error strings, distinctive function signatures), but the long tail of internal utilities, niche libraries and silent dependencies is invisible without the map.
+Tools like Wappalyzer and BuiltWith stop at this top-30 layer because they have no other source.

 Does Sourcemap Explorer show transitive dependencies?

 By default the Stack tab emphasizes top-level meaningful packages; transitive-only packages (like `goober` bundled by `react-hot-toast`) are filtered out via a curated skip list.
-The raw sourcemap package scan is available for deeper analysis.
+The raw sourcemap package scan is available for deeper analysis when you want the full transitive tree, including the second-degree imports.

 Related